We are implementing Suntory Mizuiku-Education Program for Nature and Water to pass down precious natural environment to the next generation.

 Outdoor School of Forest and Water

 This hands-on nature program geared to elementary school students from grades three through six and their parents or guardians is held in the home regions of (Mineral Water) Suntory Tennensui.
 Participants experience for themselves the importance of water and of the forests that produce it amid the great outdoors at Hakushu (Yamanashi prefecture), Okudaisen (Tottori prefecture), and Aso (Kumamoto prefecture).
-Around 23,100 students and their parents took part in the program since it began in 2004 through 2017.
+Around 28,900 students and their parents took part in the program since it began in 2004 through 2021.
+We opened a remote school in 2020.

 The Outdoor School of Forest and Water staff conduct the program together with expert instructors that play active role locally in environmental education.

 We offer study programs for students in grades 4 and 5 in elementary schools together with their teachers.
 We believe we can make a difference by teaching the cycle and importance of nature through videos and experiments so that together we can pass down water to future generations.
-These programs have been held in metropolitan areas from Keihanshin, Aichi, Gifu, Yamanashi, where our natural water plant is located, Tottori, and Kumamoto prefectures with the participation of roughly 121,800 students at approximately 1,600 schools as of 2017.
+The number of students participating in these programs are roughly 181,200 at approximately 2,364 schools as of 2021.
+Online classes have also started in 2020, which enable any schools to take part in all over Japan.

-Total number of participants for Teaching about Water at Schools
+Total number of participants for Teaching Program at Schools

 Suntory Mizuiku - Natural Water Education Program Website

-The Suntory Mizuiku - Natural Water Education Program website is a place to have fun and learn about water.
-The website includes detailed information about the Outdoor School of Forest and Water and the Teaching about Water for Schools programs in addition to kids pages such as the encyclopedia that brings together independent water research and comprehensive knowledge about water.
+The Suntory Mizuiku-Natural Water Education Program website is a place to have fun and learn about water.
+The website includes detailed information about the Outdoor School of Forest and Water and the Teaching Program at Schools programs in addition to kids pages such as the encyclopedia that brings together independent water research and comprehensive knowledge about water.

-With the expansion of Suntory Groups business activities internationally, we started Suntory Mizuiku-Education Program for Nature and Water overseas for the first time in Vietnam from March 2015 with the hope of promoting environmental activities globally.
+With the expansion of Suntory Group's business activities internationally, we have also expanded Suntory Mizuiku - Education Program for Nature and Water overseas with the hope of promoting environmental activities globally.

 In addition, we are contributing to the installation of toilets and washrooms at elementary schools to improve sanitary environment of children.